MITRE ATT&CK T1547 Boot or Logon Autostart Execution

 Common tactics include

-- modifying Winlogon\Userinit to change the standard userinit.exe to a custom executable
+- modifying Winlogon\Userinit to change the standard userinit.exe to a custom executable, and

 These changes cause the malicious files to execute under the context of the logged-in user or the Local System account, providing the adversaries with a reliable method for maintaining access.